unacorbatanegra/occam/README.md

 - **ParentState sharing** – Reusing a controller from stateless helper widgets via `ParentStateMixin`.
 - **RxList operations** – Using `assignAll`, `shuffle`, `removeWhere`, and drag-and-drop reordering.
 - **Stream binding** – Bridging `Stream` emissions into reactive values with `bindStream` / `closeStream`.
+- **Keep-alive controllers** – Mixing `KeepAliveStateMixin` into controllers to preserve scroll offsets across tab switches while still letting the controller opt-in or out at runtime.

 Use the catalog as a reference implementation or starting point when bringing Occam into your own projects.